ChrisShank/vu/README.md

 ## Overview

 Vu is a 5kb library that combines everything you love about [Vue 3's](https://v3.vuejs.org/) reactivity, template syntax, and Composition API, with an HTML template library inspired by [lit-html](https://lit-html.polymer-project.org/).
-All outputted as a framework agnostic, spec-compliant [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+All outputted as framework agnostic, spec-compliant [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).

-Our goal is to make a smaller alternative to Vue (hopefully half the size 🤞) with the _same_ API while making sure that your components are locked into one framework.
-A benefit of using a template library similar to `lit-html` is that the is no overhead of the Virtual DOM and we are able to get _similar_ static template analysis as Vue 3's template complier, all with smaller and quicker solution.
+Our goal is to make a smaller alternative to Vue (hopefully half the size 🤞) with a _compatible_ API while making sure that your components are not locked into one framework.
+A benefit of using a template library similar to `lit-html` is that the is no overhead of the Virtual DOM and we are able to get _similar_ static template analysis as Vue 3's template complier, all with a smaller and quicker implementation.
 A couple of ways that we are try to stay small and quick is by:

 1. Removing unnecessary parts of Vue 3's API such as the Options API, mixins, ect.
 2. Writing our own template library that is be smaller and quicker than `lit-html`.